Mold And Mycotoxins In Our Coffee

 Purity went on to say, “We sought out producers to work directly with us, who are willing to look at health issues like mycotoxins and see how they can adapt their methods to improve the coffee naturally at every stage of the process.
 For example, in coffee, the mycotoxin deoxynivalenol (DON) comes from fusarium, which moves from the soil into the plant and can even get into the seeds.
 DON can cause difficulties in people with gut issues.
 Our three farmers have created organic and regenerative practices to reduce fusarium to as low levels as possible, creating soil conditions under which the fusarium cannot thrive.
 The coffee still tastes excellent (our green coffees cup at 86 points, which is considered/graded as "excellent" arabica specialty coffee), and this is due to a huge commitment and dedication of our coffee farmers and their employees.
 DON is just one of the lesser known mycotoxins in coffee that we are keeping an eye on.
 I'm attaching one of the lab results for one of our green coffees before it left Honduras.
 We test all our coffees while still raw before they leave the farm, and then we test them when they arrive in the US, to make sure nothing happened during transport.
 Once they get to the green coffee warehouse, the water activity and humidity is at a level below microorganism growth (0.60 aw).
 The 3rd party commercial labs are limited in how low of levels can be tested.
 These levels in the COA attached are as low as they can go-- in other words, our coffee is less than the minimum the lab tests.”

 They sent me their actual certificate of analysis from an outside lab (not in house where a company can manipulate data).
 As she said, they were below the limits of what could be tested.
-That is as safe as it gets on the market and Purity Coffee is where I am getting my coffee from.
+That is as safe as it gets on the market and Purity Coffee is one of the places I am getting coffee from.
+I also get coffee from Edge Coffee Company.

 Edge Coffee, A Second Company With Third Party Certification Showing No Mycotoxins - Update September 2022